A safe and secure campus depends on the cooperation and assistance of every Westchester Community College student and all staff.

 Report any injuries sustained on campus or at the extension sites to the Health Services Office (Student Center, Room 112) and provide information so that the proper insurance forms can be filed.

-The following programs and services are available in Westchester County to provide assistance to you in an emergency situation or for ongoing support in dealing with and recovering from a sex offense.
+The following programs and services are available in Westchester County to provide assistance to you in a non-emergency situation or for ongoing support in dealing with and recovering from a sex offense.

 Westchester Community College